-A young Gerry Ford shared a place on Michigan’s Football Squad with a guy named Willis Ward – one of the first African Americans to play college ball, and Ford’s friend.
+A young Gerry Ford shared a place on Michigan’s Football Squad with a guy named Willis Ward – Ward was one of the first African Americans to be allowed to play college ball, and he was Ford’s friend.

-Ward convinced Ford to play rather than lose the game, and when Georgia’s star player, who was vocal about that “N****r” met Gerry Ford at the line of Scrimmage, Ford sent him to the sideline via stretcher.
+Ward convinced Ford to play rather than lose the game, and when Georgia’s star player, Taunted Ward from the field and called him “N****r,” Gerry Ford lined up across from him on the next play and sent him to the sideline via stretcher.
 A hand-written note was passed to Willis Ward on the sideline – “That hit was for YOU!”

-At his inauguration he spoke words of wisdom, telling the world he knew what he was up against.
+At Ford’s inauguration he spoke words of wisdom, telling the world he knew what he was up against.